1,25,000

 Equity / Mutual Funds≤ 12 months → 20%> 12 months → 12.5% (after ₹1.25L exemption)

-Real Estate≤ 24 months → Slab Rate> 24 months → 12.5% (No Indexation)
+Real Estate≤ 24 months → Slab Rate> 24 months → 12.5% (with transitional lower-of option for eligible older properties)

 Debt FundsTaxed at your Income Tax Slab Rate (no LTCG benefit)